jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/Set/kubectl-set-service-account.md

-# kubectl set
+# kubectl set serviceaccount

-## Environment

-Lets expore setting a service account for a container
+The `kubectl set serviceaccount` command is used to update the service account of a resource.

 ```shell
   # serviceaccount Update the service account of a resource